HendrikKuehne/belief_propagation/NOTES.md

 [^6]: This was, independently, also found by [Cao, Vontobel, 2017](10.1109/ITW.2017.8277985).

+[^7]: Online ressources: [Performance tuning guide](https://docs.pytorch.org/tutorials/recipes/recipes/tuning_guide.html) for PyTorch.
+How would this play with NetworkX?
+[NetworkX supports different backends](https://networkx.org/documentation/stable/tutorial.html#using-networkx-backends), among which is [nx-cugraph](https://github.com/rapidsai/nx-cugraph) (see above), but they don't natively interface with PyTorch.
+PyTorch-Geometric has graph routines, and it seems like a [`torch_geometric.Data`](https://pytorch-geometric.readthedocs.io/en/stable/generated/torch_geometric.data.Data.html) object represents a graph.
+One can even initialize it [from a NetworkX graph](https://pytorch-geometric.readthedocs.io/en/stable/modules/utils.html#torch_geometric.utils.from_networkx).
+But this would, as it seems, require much deeper modifications than I have time for now.
+Using SciPy would require CPU-synchronization, anyways - this is a little more subtle.

 [^8]: Approximately, since - of course - my graphs are not actually trees.

 [^9]: This is of course only a heuristic.
 I took inspiration from [Phys.
 Rev. X 14, 011009 (2024)](https://doi.org/10.1103/PhysRevX.14.011009) for this method, and the authors go into much more detail on the construction of gauging trees in appendix A.

+[^10]: This is implemented in Quimb; see [quimb.tensor.belief_propagation.bp_common.BeliefPropagationCommon.run](https://quimb.readthedocs.io/en/latest/autoapi/quimb/tensor/belief_propagation/bp_common/index.html#quimb.tensor.belief_propagation.bp_common.BeliefPropagationCommon.run).
+The method is a direct implementation of [Chem.
+Phys.
+Let.
+73(2): 393-398 (1980)](https://doi.org/10.1016/0009-2614(80)80396-4) (available also in [PySCF](https://pyscf.org/pyscf_api_docs/pyscf.lib.html#pyscf.lib.diis.DIIS)).

 ## References